Thank you for your interest in the Music Program at Loyola University Chicago.

-To submit a video audition: complete this application and then upload a high quality video to YouTube following the repertoire guidelines below.
-Please submit your video audition by April 1, 2019.
-Once your video is ready for review, simply email the URL to Anthony Molinaro, Director of Music, at email@example.com.
+Complete this application and then upload a high quality video to YouTube following the repertoire guidelines below.
+Please submit your video audition any time before April 1, 2022.
+Once your video is ready for review, simply email the URL to Anthony Molinaro, Director of Music, at firstname.lastname@example.org.
 As long as your Music Major application is complete, and you have been accepted to the University, you can expect to hear back from us within two weeks.

 Jazz Studies Concentration

 - Saxophone / Trumpet / Trombone / Piano / Guitar / Vibraphone - Two contrasting pieces from the standard jazz repertoire including a 12-bar blues in F or Bb.
-Pianists, guitarists, and vibraphonists should demonstrate ability to play both melodic material and chord voicings.
-Applicants are welcome to bring play-along tracks (please have your music on a CD or a mobile device with a cord.
-We will not have bluetooth speakers available).
+Pianists, guitarists, and vibraphonists should demonstrate an ability to play both melodic material and chord voicings.
+Applicants are welcome to use play-along tracks.

 - Bass - Applicants should demonstrate an ability to walk a bass line for a 12-bar blues (in the key of Bb or F) and for Bb rhythm changes (the chord progression to “I Got Rhythm”).
 Please prepare one additional piece of your choice.
-Applicants are welcome to bring play-along tracks (please have your music on a CD or a mobile device with a cord.
-We will not have bluetooth speakers available).
+Applicants are welcome to use play-along tracks.

 - Drum Set - Applicants should demonstrate basic time-keeping ability in the following styles at a variety of tempos: swing, bossa-nova, straight 8th Latin, rock/funk.